bencher run CLI Subcommand

 environment variable

-may be set to the slug or UUID of an already existing testbed.
+may be set to the name, slug, or UUID for a Testbed.

 option takes precedence over the BENCHER_TESTBED